 #5.
 Complete Sensitivity to Your Partner’s Emotional State at the Expense of Your Own

-Very attentive to [their] partner’s attitude and conduct and will change accordingly to soothe any tension with a person who behaves clingily.
-There is a chameleon effect at work as you change and let go of key aspects of yourself in order to elicit a particular response and restore security in the connection.
+There is a chameleon effect at work as you change and let go of key aspects of yourself in order to elicit a particular response and restore security to the connection.
 Because you intrinsically don’t think you are good enough as you are, you may modify your identity in an effort to be more appreciated.

 Clinginess in Relationships FAQS